rehierl/node-tree-outliner/6-the-bigger-picture/the-h1-h3-issue.md

 needlessly add complexity to the lower abstraction layer.

-A low-level implementation would for example have to include heuristics, which it would have to apply as an additional post-section, or even  post-process operation.
+A low-level implementation would for example have to include heuristics, which it would have to apply as an additional post-section, or post-process operation.
 That is, because there is an infinite number of combinations of sections with content and "seemingly empty" sections possible.
 How else could an implementation determine which results it has to return?

-As a conclusion, the "issue" with fragment-2 can only be resolved on a higher abstraction layer (e.g. via the means of "best practices" to authors, and/or transformation rules addressed at implementors).
+The "issue" with fragment-2 can therefore only be resolved on a higher layer of abstraction; e.g. via the means of "best practices" guidelines targeted at authors, and/or transformation rules addressed at implementors of user agents.

 ### Questions that would have to be clearly answered ...